-- (a) The Public Body may issue and sell bonds or notes of the Public Body for the purpose of providing funds to carry out RCW 39.10.510 through .580, with respect to the development, financing, or operation of a Cooperatively-Delivered Facility or the refunding of any bonds or notes, together with any costs associated with the transaction. - (b)(1) For the purpose of financing a Cooperatively-Delivered Facility, the Public Body and Concessionaire may apply for, obtain, issue and use private activity bonds available under any Federal law or program. - (c) Nothing in this section shall limit a Public Body or any authority of the State of Washington to issue bonds for public works projects.
+- (a) The Public Body may issue and sell bonds or notes of the Public Body for the purpose of providing funds to carry out RCW 39.10.510 through .580, with respect to the development, financing, or operation of a Public-Private Facility or the refunding of any bonds or notes, together with any costs associated with the transaction. - (b)(1) For the purpose of financing a Public-Private Facility, the Public Body and Concessionaire may apply for, obtain, issue and use any funding available under any Federal law or program.
+A non-exhaustive list of examples include private activity bonds (PABs), transportation infrastructure finance and innovation act (TIFIA), water infrastructure finance and innovation act (WIFIA), or railroad rehabilitation & improvement financing (RRIF).
+Other federal or other funding programs may also be utilized. - (c) Nothing in this section shall limit a Public Body or any authority of the State of Washington to issue bonds for public works projects.

-- (a)(1) The Public Body may accept from the United States, the State of Washington, or any of their agencies funds for developing a Cooperatively-Delivered Facility or carrying out a Cooperative Project Delivery Agreement, whether the funds are made available by grant, loan or other financial assistance. - (2) The Public Body may enter into agreements or other arrangements with the United States, the State of Washington, or any of their agencies to facilitate for development, execution, or administration of a Cooperatively-Delivered Facility or Cooperative Project Delivery Agreement. - (b) The Public Body may accept from any source any grant, donation, gift or other form of conveyance of land, money, other real or personal property or other item of value made to the

-Public Body for developing a Cooperatively-Delivered Facility or carrying out a Cooperative Project Delivery Agreement.
+- (a)(1) The Public Body may accept from the United States, the State of Washington, or any of their agencies funds for developing a Public-Private Facility or carrying out a Public-Private Agreement, whether the funds are made available by grant, loan or other financial assistance. - (2) The Public Body may enter into agreements or other arrangements with the United States, the State of Washington, or any of their agencies to facilitate for development, execution, or administration of a Public-Private Facility or Public-Private Agreement. - (b) The Public Body may accept from any source any grant, donation, gift or other form of conveyance of land, money, other real or personal property or other item of value made to the Public Body for developing a Public-Private Facility or carrying out a Public-Private Agreement. - (c) Any Public-Private Facility or Public-Private Agreement may be financed in whole or in part by contribution of any funds or property made by any Public Body, Private Entity, or Affected Jurisdiction.

-- (c) Any Cooperatively-Delivered Facility or Cooperative Project Delivery Agreement may be financed in whole or in part by contribution of any funds or property made by any public body, Private Entity, or Affected Jurisdiction. - (d) The Public Body may combine Federal, state, local and private funds to finance a Cooperative Project Delivery Agreement or facility.
+(d) The Public Body may combine Federal, state, local and private funds to finance a Public-Private Agreement or facility.

-Every Cooperative Project Delivery Agreement shall provide for, and the Public Body shall otherwise ensure that adequate provision is made for, the following:
+Every Public-Private Agreement shall provide for, and the Public Body shall otherwise ensure that adequate provision is made for, the following:

-- (a) Payment of all subcontractors, suppliers, and laborers, which shall at a minimum include provision of a payment bond in compliance with RCW Chapter 39.08, which bond shall be required regardless of the ownership or control of any property involved in the Cooperative Project Delivery Agreement or the Cooperatively-Delivered Facility; - (b) Payment of prevailing wages in accordance with RCW Chapter 39.12; and - (c) Outreach to small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Public Body may designate, and compliance with RCW Chapter 39.19.
+- (a) Payment of all subcontractors, suppliers, and laborers, which shall at a minimum include provision of a payment bond in compliance with RCW Chapter 39.08, which bond shall be required regardless of the ownership or control of any property involved in the Public-Private Agreement or the Public-Private Facility; - (b) Payment of prevailing wages in accordance with RCW Chapter 39.12; - (c) Prompt payment to the Concessionaire and subcontractors pursuant to RCW 39.04.250, provided that RCW 39.04.250 shall apply only to the extent of payments to be made by the Public Body; and - (d) Outreach to small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Public Body may designate, and compliance with RCW Chapter 39.19.